Nicolás Larrondo

 Nicolás Francisco Larrondo Ossandón (born October 4, 1987) is a Chilean former footballer who played as a centre-back.

 Club career

 He primarily played centre-back defender and wore the number three.
 He made his professional debut during the 2006 Clausura.
 In 2009, he was part of the squad that won the Apertura championship.

 Struggling with knee injuries since 2008, and after becoming a free agent and not receiving any offer, he retired from football in 2015 at the age of just 26.

 International career

 In January 2007, he was called up to play for his country in the 2007 South American Youth Championship in Paraguay.
 Demonstrating his aerial ability, Larrondo scored two goals against Bolivia in a 4–0 win.
 In total Larrondo had three goals in the competition.
 He would go on to represent his country in the 2007 FIFA U-20 World Cup in Canada where he played in all the team's games, helping to place Chile third in the tournament.

+Post-retirement

+Larrondo worked as a football agent for a time.
+Later, he started a marketing agency and a grant agency for athletes in the United States.